Greenhouse Film Complete Guide: Types, Benefits and Uses

 • Retains mechanical strength

-• Maintains optical properties (light transmission & diffusion)
+• Maintains optical properties (light transmission and diffusion)

 • Prevents early cracking or tearing